jonben3215/CareerTracker/README.md

     - Locate the green "<> Code" and click it
     - On the bottom it should say "Download Zip"  and click it
 2. Extract the file
-3. Locate the JobTracker that has the type called "Application"
+3. Locate the file called "runProgram"
 4. Double click and the program should open and follow the prompt

 ### Using Git